 This appliance can be worn at night to prevent your teeth from touching.
 It can help to ease symptoms such as jaw pain and headaches, and over time it could even help you to stop grinding or clenching altogether.

 A custom mouth guard is designed to fit precisely and comfortably over the teeth and gums.
-This offers superior protection to a loose or ill-fitting mouth guard, as well as allowing you to speak and breathe normally.
+This offers better protection to a a non-custom mouth guard.

 If you choose a sports or night mouth guard at Sydney CBD Dental for yourself or a family member, our dentists will take impressions of your upper and lower teeth and use these to create your custom fit mouth guard.